SverrirValgeirsson/Todour/documentation/docs/generic usage.md

 | `Space` | Toggle task completion (when checkbox is selected)|

 ### Customization
-- Global hotkey can be changed in Settings
-- Can be disabled if conflicts with other applications
+- Global hotkey can be disabled if conflicts with other applications
 - Some hotkeys may vary by operating system